Marius2m/shop-app/README.md

   * Neo4j

 ### How these integrate together:
-The frontend app will of offer the following functionality:
+The frontend app will offer the following functionality:
 * friendly and intuitive UI
 * page for displaying searched products by title
-* page to see all products in the shop
+* page to browse all products in the shop
-* page see a specific product's page
+* page to see a specific product's page
 * pagination for all pages

 The purpose of the backend is to serve the necessary data for displaying the products on the frontend.
 It is a REST API with two endpoints: